 - Muscle weakness.

 Some patients can have a herniated disc without symptoms.
 A herniated disc causes painful and uncomfortable symptoms that make it difficult to sit or sleep, negatively impacting your quality of life.
-Seeking physical therapy Bohemia, NY can help you find ways to adjust your behaviors and environment to improve symptoms and prevent your condition from worsening.
+Seeking our physical therapists in Bohemia, NY can help you find ways to adjust your behaviors and environment to improve symptoms and prevent your condition from worsening.

 Should I Sit Or Stand With A Herniated Disc?

 When patients visit our office, they often ask if sitting or standing is better for their back pain.
 The answer to this question is not completely clear since one is not necessarily better than the other.
 Some people experience exacerbated pain when they sit for extended periods, but it can be just as painful to stand for long periods.
 Finding the right balance can help you minimize your pain.
 Sessions of physical therapy Bohemia, NY can help you find effective ways to improve your condition through stretching, strengthening, and flexibility exercises.
 Our team can also provide you with ergonomics information to help you improve your posture and work setup to avoid putting excessive strain on your back.

 At LI Integrated, we offer a variety of different techniques to help patients dealing with herniated discs.
 Our staff will evaluate your musculoskeletal system and provide suitable treatment to get you back to what you love for a full range of motion.
 Contact us today to schedule an appointment!